OpenSextant/Xponents/solr/README.md

 To update the Gazetteer Meta resources review these few steps:

 1. Follow notes above to setup.
-2. Update Person names filter
+2. Update stopwords and person names filter using the build script `meta` command
-3. Create JAR
-4. Field new JAR with your runtime deployment in CLASSPATH
+3. Install Maven project, as JAR contains resources from this ETL

 ```
   cd ./solr
-  python3 ./script/assemble_person_filter.py
-  ant gaz-meta
+  ./build.sh meta

   cd ..
   mvn install
 ```

-NOTE: Regarding `gaz-meta`, the geotagger and other resources leverage things from the CLASSPATH ( via `opensextant-xponents-*jar` or from file system).
-In releases Xponents v3.3 and earlier there was a separate JAR file for these resources.
-The main meta folders include:
+NOTE: The `meta` step above gathers resources below and pushes them up to the Maven project `src/main/resources` so they become part of the CLASSPATH ( via `opensextant-xponents-*jar` or from file system).
+Resources include:

 * `/lang/`  -- Lucene and other stopword sets
 * `/filters/` -- exclusions for tagging and downstream tuning.